vargax/lapsoCarte/README.md

 - **Where**: Spatial dimension. *Wheres* are geometries represented as points, lines, polylines or polygons.

 ### Drivers
-A *driver* is the bridge between data producers and the data structure *LapsoCarte* relies on. *LapsoCarte* uses a data level integration strategy to deal with different data sources.
+A *driver* is the bridge between data producers and the data structure *LapsoCarte* relies on. *LapsoCarte* uses a [data level integration strategy](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#drivers) to deal with different data sources.

-*Drivers* are essentially a set of *parsers* and *bash scripts* who systematically take a given data output and populate the *LapsoCarte's* data structure.
-Most drivers are a problem specific implementations and are strongly linked with the source system output.

 ## Client and Server Logic
 The back-end retrieves data and compute descriptive statistics from a Postgres database.
-The server logic depends on a given database structure of two tables:
+The server logic depends on a [given database structure](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#server-side-data-model) of two tables:
  - **Main data table**: This table has five columns, one for each dimension plus the data itself.
 The primary key is a compound key of the four dimensions.
  - **Geometries table**: This table is used to normalize the geometries data.

-The front-end provides an intuitive interface to explore data through a slider for the *when* or temporal dimension and a map for the *where* or spatial dimension.
+The front-end provides an [intuitive interface](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#graphical-interface) to explore data through a slider for the *when* or temporal dimension and a map for the *where* or spatial dimension.
 In the front-end data exploration follows an hierarchical structure: *How*, *What*, *When*, *Where*.
 ![screenshot](doc/proto.png)

+Full application's [architecture](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#architecture) and [implementation](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#putting-it-all-together) details are available on project's [wiki](https://github.com/vargax/lapsocarte/wiki).

 # Workspace Setup (Ubuntu 14.04)
 ## Packages Installation